 Posted on November 27, 2019 by Ilias Kiritsis

-Seafarers are advised to exercise caution after pirates boarded a vessel at Guinea's Conakry Anchorage.
+Seafarers are advised to exercise caution after pirates robbed a Cargo Vessel at Peru's Callao Anchorage.

 ARX Maritime provide commercial risk management for vessels trading in high-risk areas, making sure that vessels adopt and implement the best risk management practices.